Wolox/redux-recompose/src/injections/withPostSuccess/README.md

 ## withPostSuccess

 The `withPostSuccess` injector allows to inject behaviour after the service call is successful and the `onSuccess` effect is executed.
 This means that the `${action.target}Loading` and `action.payload` will be set in `${action.target}` by the time `withPostSuccess` is called.
-This is particularly useful when changing or adding other properties to the store besides `${action.target}` is needed.
+This is particularly useful when needing to change or add other properties to the store besides `${action.target}`.

 Example: